-FSC 201 : FIRE INSTRUCTOR I
+FSC 201: FIRE INSTRUCTOR I

 A course that trains participants to teach a class from a prepared lesson plan.
 This course introduces the student to the concept of utilizing training aids to enhance his/her presentation, how to properly select these training aids, and how to use the training aid selected.
 Subject areas for this course include: Communication, Concepts of Learning, Methods of Teaching, Organizing the Class, Performance Evaluations, Testing and Evaluations, The Lesson Plan, Teaching Techniques, and the Use of Instructional Materials.
 The student will give several presentations during the week, all leading to the final fifteen minute graded presentation on the final day of class.
-Credits 3

 C - Potential Area V transfer courses that are subject to approval by respective receiving institutions.
-Prerequisites As required by program

-FSC 202 : FIRE INSTRUCTOR II
+FSC 202: FIRE INSTRUCTOR II